opf/openproject/docs/installation-and-operations/installation/packaged/README.md

 ## Step 3: Apache2 web server and SSL termination

-OpenProject comes with an internal ruby application server, but this server only listens on a local interface.
+OpenProject comes with an internal ruby application server, but this server only listens on a local interface, usually on port 6000.
 To receive connections from the outside world, it needs a web server that will act as a proxy to forward incoming connections to the OpenProject application server.

-This wizard step allows you to auto-install an Apache2 web server to function as that proxy.
+This wizard step allows you to auto-install an Apache2 web server to function as that reverse proxy.

 ![02a-apache](02a-apache.png)